Rishit-dagli/personal-website/_pages/nerf-us.md

 <img src="../assets/img/nerf-us/diffusion.png" alt="How to create diffusion model?" style="max-width: 90%; margin: 0 auto;">
 <p>Figure: An overview of how our diffusion model is fine-tuned, we use 32<sup>3</sup>-sized patches to LoRA-finetune a 3D diffusion model trained on ShapeNet.</p>

-We now train our NeRF model that takes in a 3D vector (denoting positions in 3D) and learns a 5D vector (attenuation, reflectance, border probabiltiy, scattering density, and scattering intensity).
+We now train our NeRF model that takes in a 3D vector (denoting positions in 3D) and learns a 5D vector (attenuation, reflectance, border probability, scattering density, and scattering intensity).
 While training this NeRF, we run the outputs through the diffusion model and obtain <span style="color:red">guidance vectors</span> for <span style="color:red">border probability</span> and <span style="color:red">scattering density</span>.
 These are added to the photometric loss.
 We finally train the NeRF with this final loss we calculated.

 <div class="content has-text-justified">
 <img src="../assets/img/nerf-us/methods.png" alt="How to train our model?" style="max-width: 90%; margin: 0 auto;">